atmulyana/react-input-validator/docs/index.md

 Now, if we agree that the server-side validation is needed then how to notify user if there is one or more invalid inputs.
 You may use an alert dialog or a Toast popup.
-But, it may be better if we show each error message below the corresponding input with hightlighting style like this package does in client-side validation.
+But, it may be better if we show each error message below the corresponding input with hightlighting style like this library does in client-side validation.
 It's possible by the favor of [`setErrorMessage`](#validationcontext_method-seterrormessage) method.
 Follow the example below.
 In the example, if there is one or more invalid inputs, the server returns status code 400 (Bad Request) and the response body is a JSON data key-ed by the invalid input